TiendaNube/api-docs/guides/Payment Provider/README.md

 })
 ```

-**A full description of the available PaymentOptions can be found [here](../../resources/checkout_js.md#methods).**
+**A full description of the available Payment Options can be found [here](../../resources/checkout_js.md#methods).**

 ##### External Payment Implementation Example
-Let’s assume we’ve created an app called “Acme Payment App” and now we want to implement an External Payment Option so the user can use their wallet credit or some other method like a card or boleto, to pay for an order, but from Acme's website.
+Let’s assume we’ve created an app called “Acme Payment App” and now we want to implement an External Payment Option so the user can use their wallet credit or some other method like a card or boleto to pay for an order but from Acme's website.

 First, we’ll start by creating an instance of `PaymentOptions.ExternalPayment` and adding it to the Checkout by using the `Checkout.addPaymentOption(...)` method: